Article

 The horizontal axis represents estimated relative species diversity.
 The Archosauria include the Aves, their Mesozoic dinosaur predecessors, and Crocodilia; the Lepidosauria (lizards, snakes and tuataras) are not indicated.
 Archaeopteryx (indicated by an asterisk) is considered to be the first known bird and lived approximately 150 Myr ago.
 See also ref.
 159.

-filled circle The nearly threefold difference in size between the chicken and mammalian genomes reflects a substantial reduction in interspersed repeat content, pseudogenes and segmental duplications within the chicken genome.
+• The nearly threefold difference in size between the chicken and mammalian genomes reflects a substantial reduction in interspersed repeat content, pseudogenes and segmental duplications within the chicken genome.

-filled circle Chicken–human aligned segments tend to occur in long blocks of conserved synteny.
+• Chicken–human aligned segments tend to occur in long blocks of conserved synteny.
 We find a relatively low rate of chromosome translocations in both lineages from the last common ancestor, whereas intrachromosomal rearrangements (for example, inversions) are more common.

-filled circle Syntenic relationships for certain classes of non-coding RNA (ncRNA) genes differ from those of protein-coding genes.
+• Syntenic relationships for certain classes of non-coding RNA (ncRNA) genes differ from those of protein-coding genes.
 This observation implies a novel mode of evolution for some ncRNA genes.

-filled circle Expansion and contraction of multigene families seem to have been major factors in the independent evolution of mammals and birds.
+• Expansion and contraction of multigene families seem to have been major factors in the independent evolution of mammals and birds.

-filled circle The sizes of chicken chromosomes, which span a range of nearly two orders of magnitude, correlate negatively with recombination rate, G+C and CpG content, and gene density but positively with repeat density.
+• The sizes of chicken chromosomes, which span a range of nearly two orders of magnitude, correlate negatively with recombination rate, G+C and CpG content, and gene density but positively with repeat density.

-filled circle Synonymous substitution rates are elevated for genes in both chicken microchromosomes and in subtelomeric regions of macrochromosomes.
+• Synonymous substitution rates are elevated for genes in both chicken microchromosomes and in subtelomeric regions of macrochromosomes.

-filled circle There is a paucity of retroposed pseudogenes in the chicken genome, in contrast to mammalian genomes, greatly simplifying the classification of chicken gene content.
+• There is a paucity of retroposed pseudogenes in the chicken genome, in contrast to mammalian genomes, greatly simplifying the classification of chicken gene content.
 This is explained by the high specificity of the reverse transcriptase from the predominant interspersed repeat element in the chicken genome: the CR1 long interspersed nucleotide element (LINE).

-filled circle Alignment of the chicken and human genomes identifies at least 70 megabases (Mb) of sequence that is highly likely to be functional in both species.
+• Alignment of the chicken and human genomes identifies at least 70 megabases (Mb) of sequence that is highly likely to be functional in both species.

-filled circle Many of the chicken–human aligned, non-coding sequences occur far from genes, frequently in clusters that seem to be under selection for functions that are not yet understood.
+• Many of the chicken–human aligned, non-coding sequences occur far from genes, frequently in clusters that seem to be under selection for functions that are not yet understood.

 Perspectives on the domestic chicken

-Genetic analysis of the chicken dates back to the start of the twentieth century16, 17, and hundreds of well-characterized mutant stocks and inbred lines have been developed18.
+Genetic analysis of the chicken dates back to the start of the twentieth century16,17, and hundreds of well-characterized mutant stocks and inbred lines have been developed18.
 The chicken embryo has been an especially useful vertebrate system for developmental biologists19 owing to experimental advantages of in ovo embryogenesis.
-Furthermore, the chicken has been used in seminal studies in virology, oncogenesis and immunology20, 21, 22.
-The chicken genetic linkage map, initiated early in the last century23, now includes 2,172 genetic loci with a total length near 4,000 cM24, 25.
+Furthermore, the chicken has been used in seminal studies in virology, oncogenesis and immunology20,21,22.
+The chicken genetic linkage map, initiated early in the last century23, now includes 2,172 genetic loci with a total length near 4,000 cM24,25.
 Most avian karyotypes contain chromosomes of markedly different lengths, termed the macro- and microchromosomes, and thus bird karyotypes are quite distinctive as compared with those of mammals26.
 The chicken karyotype (2n = 78) is made up of 38 autosomes and one pair of sex chromosomes, with the female as the heterogametic sex (ZW female, ZZ male).

 Sequencing and assembly

 All sequencing libraries were prepared from DNA of a single female of the inbred line of red jungle fowl (UCD 001) to minimize heterozygosity and provide sequence for both the Z and W sex chromosomes, albeit at 50% of the autosomal coverage.
-The assembly was generated from approx6.6 times coverage in whole-genome shotgun reads, a combination of plasmid, fosmid and bacterial artificial chromosome (BAC)-end read pairs (Supplementary Table S1).
+The assembly was generated from 6.6 × coverage in whole-genome shotgun reads, a combination of plasmid, fosmid and bacterial artificial chromosome (BAC)-end read pairs (Supplementary Table S1).
 The assembly (Table 1) was generated using PCAP27, a parallel algorithm that exploits both read-pairing constraint information and base quality values (see Supplementary Information for a description of the methods).

 A BAC-based physical map for the chicken was developed in parallel with the sequence assembly28.
-Along with the genetic map25, 29, 30, 31, this provides the main scaffolding for the assembly into larger ordered and oriented groupings ('ultracontigs') as well as the mechanism for chromosomal assignment (see Methods).
+Along with the genetic map25,29,30,31, this provides the main scaffolding for the assembly into larger ordered and oriented groupings (‘ultracontigs’) as well as the mechanism for chromosomal assignment (see Methods).
 After integrating data from the physical map with the assembly, several additional steps were taken to improve the initial assembly of chicken chromosome sequences.
 This included using expressed sequence tag (EST) and messenger RNA data to aid the ordering and orientation of sequence, and using map and sequence data to aid in localization of centromeres and telomeres (see Methods).
-The resulting assembly consists of 574 segments made up of 84 ultracontigs (ordered and oriented by their relationship to the physical map) and 490 'supercontigs' (ordered and oriented by read-pairing data, but not linked to the physical map) anchored to chicken chromosomes.
+The resulting assembly consists of 574 segments made up of 84 ultracontigs (ordered and oriented by their relationship to the physical map) and 490 ‘supercontigs’ (ordered and oriented by read-pairing data, but not linked to the physical map) anchored to chicken chromosomes.
 Of the 1.05 gigabases (Gb) of assembled sequence, 933 Mb were localized to specific chromosomes, 907 Mb of which were ordered and oriented along those chromosomes.

 Assessment of the coverage and quality of the genome assembly